syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Add Footer to Master and Layout slides

-Essential Presentation library facilitates adding Footers to both master and layout slides of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates adding Footers to both master and layout slides of the PowerPoint Presentation.
 If you want to use a different format for the Footers, then a great way to apply the format to all the slides (existing and new slides) is using the Slide Master and Slide layout.
 Under Slide Master and Slide layout, you can control the styles for footer options and this way you can apply different styles to the slides, or re-locate the Footer shape to any other position based on your requirement

 The following code example demonstrates how to add a Footers to the master and layout slides of the presentation.